pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/introduction.md

   // success callback
   function () {
-    console.log("The provided Profile Id is allowed to authenticate");
+    console.log("The provided profile ID is allowed to authenticate");
   },

   // error callback